Warmland Arts Academy logo

 Yes.
 Select choreographic pieces from the daytime program may be chosen to represent Warmland at festivals and competitions throughout the year.
 Participation will be based on readiness, interest, and artistic suitability.

 Yes, to some extent.
-While all students follow a core academic curriculum, there are opportunities for learners to influence the artistic subjects we explore, particularly in project-based units and electives.
+While all students follow a structured daily program, there are opportunities for learners to influence the artistic subjects we explore, particularly in project-based units and electives.
 This encourages engagement, ownership, and creativity.

 Yes, partially.
 We strongly encourage Youth Company dancers to continue their training with their competitive peers in the afternoon and evening programs.
 At minimum, ballet classes outside of the day program are required for all Youth Company members.
 However, all other company requirements are satisfied by participation in the daytime arts academy.

-Academic subjects are taught by our in-house faculty, led by Leah Burley, M.Ed., a qualified, experienced educator with a background in Waldorf and arts-integrated education.
-The academic program is designed to be engaging, interdisciplinary, and reflective of each student's learning style.
+Enrichment learning experiences at Warmland are facilitated by our in-house team, led by Leah Burley, M.Ed., a qualified, experienced educator with a background in Waldorf and arts-inspired education.
+Our program is designed to be engaging, interdisciplinary, and supportive of each student's learning journey.
+All formal instruction, assessment, and oversight remain the responsibility of the student's enrolling school or homeschool parent.

 Absolutely.
 Students will participate in showings, performances, and festival opportunities throughout the year.
 These may include studio showcases, community events, and formal stage productions.